susmithakondamudi/phone_pe/README.md

-Phone-pe-pulse-data extraction and data analysis using visulization tools
+#Phone-pe-pulse-data visualization

-problem statement:
+#problem statement:

-The Phonepe pulse Github repository contains a large amount of data related to various metrics and statistics.
+#The Phonepe pulse Github repository contains a large amount of data related to various metrics and statistics.
 The goal is to extract this data and process it to obtain insights and information that can be visualized in a user-friendly manner.

 1.Extract data from the Phonepe pulse Github repository through scripting and clone it.